Sizes Available: 2.8, 3.4, 4, 5, 6, 7, 8, 9, 10, 11, 12, 14, 16m

 Design and Features

-The Boxer comes with a medium aspect canopy that sits squarely between low and high aspect shapes with a single strut airframe that keeps the inflatable spars on the thin side for extra efficient flying through the window.
+The key component of the Boxer is its single strut frame that has homed in on the careful allocation of material usage.
+The secret in the sauce is just the right blend of structural stiffness while keeping the overall airframe feeling quick and nimble while the bar feel is remarkably resistant to canopy flutter.
+The wingtip goes light on its usage of Dacron and the trailing edge is built out of double layers of ripstop.
 The Boxer comes with Naish’s Surelock push-button inflation valve which keeps the pump hose attached to the valve while inflating and allows for deflation with the push of a button (just remember to push the button to close the valve (button sticking up) prior to inflating.
 The leading edge bridle is a single setting bridle that uses a single slider and the attachment point ends in a knot.
-The wingtip attachment point ends in a larks head, with two attachment options to adjust the bar pressure (factory setting is forward with more bar pressure).
-The wingtips feature drain curtains which are key for quick relaunch when you are exploring the extreme lower end of the wind window.
+The wingtip attachment point ends in a lark’s head loop, with two attachment options to adjust the bar pressure (ours came from the factory set towards the wingtip end for less bar pressure).
+The wingtips feature drain curtains which are key for quick relaunch when you are exploring the extreme lower end of the wind window, which is where we quite frequently find ourselves while kitefoiling.